Do you know where your clothes come from and how they're being made? We say: It's time for an ethical fashion revolution!

 Share your thoughts with us in the comments (right at the bottom of this page).

-Disclaimer: links marked with ** (double star) are an affiliate link for products or services I recommend.
-If you make your purchase, I'll earn a small commission, while there is no extra cost for you for you.
-It helps me keep this site running for you and share more stories on going green in Berlin and beyond.
-Of course, I only recommend stuff that I use and love.
+Disclaimer: links marked with ** (double star) are an affiliate link for products or services we recommend.
+If you make your purchase, we'll earn a small commission, while there is no extra cost for you for you.
+It helps us keep this site running for you for free and share more stories on going green in Berlin and beyond.
+Of course, we only recommend things that we use and love.
 Thanks so much for your support!